entelo/industrialist/README.md

 end
 ```

-Next, tell Industrialist that the base class is maufacturable by extending `Industrialist::Manufacturable`:
+Next, tell Industrialist that the base class is manufacturable by extending `Industrialist::Manufacturable`:

 ```ruby
 class Automobile